videojs/blog/source/_drafts/Video.js-Flash-Removed-From-Core-Player.md

 ---

 In August of 2016, we announced our intention of removing flash as a part of the core video.js project.
-As html5 video becomes the standard playback tech and flash fades into obsolescence, it has become time to remove flash from the core player and move it to a separate code base.
+As html5 video becomes the standard playback tech and flash fades into obsolescence, it is time to remove flash from the core player and move it to a separate code base.
 This will give us the ability to allow developer to continue to support legacy browsers by adding the tech themselves, while allowing us to minimize legacy code in video.js and decrease the footprint of the player.

+As of the videojs 6.0 release, the dream of a flashless future will come closer to a reality.

-The [videojs-flash] project has been created for the Flash tech to be used.
+In the meantime, the separate [videojs-flash] project has been created for Flash tech support.

 ```html
  <link rel="stylesheet" href="path/video.js/dist/video-js.css">